A little wisdom and (gasp) maturity for my 27th birthday: 27 easy ways to travel more responsibly, from several years’ of experience on the road.

-Don’t be a heathen.
+Travel is a privilege, and it’s your job not to abuse that privilege… or fill it with plastic trash.
 If out and about, either throw your trash in a bin, or collect your trash in a bag and dispose of it properly once you can.
 NATURE IS NOT NICE WHEN IT LOOKS LIKE A LANDFILL. /endrant

 3. Go off the beaten tourist track.